wp-plugins/mushraider-bridge/readme.txt

 = 1.0.4 =
 * Fix some urls with a trailing slash
-* Fix event remaining time in wdgets
+* Fix event remaining time in widgets

 = 1.0.3 =
 * Fix game's logo display (again)